fstnetwork/module-api/API_Reference/Issuer/getSmartTokenTransferHistory.md

         - **`to`** \<string>
           - Receiver address.
         - **`value`** \<string>
-          - Amount of Smart Token the sender sent.
+          - Amount of the Smart Token the sender sent.
         - **`transaction`** \<string>
-          - Transaction hash.
+          - The transaction hash of this action.
         - **`timestamp`** \<string>
-          - FST Network server reviced transaction's time.
+          - The time that FST Network server reviced transaction.
 The format is Unix Timestamp in millisecond resolution.